JuginPower/analyzer/README.md

 # Analyzer
 ## Project description
-This project or better say program aims to use technical chart analysis paired with fundamental analysis and the tools of descriptive statistics to make predictions about the development of certain values, companies or indices on the financial market.
-This project also aims to provide added value by adding functionality to my own financial accounting.
+The goal of this project is to use price analysis and descriptive statistics algorithms to make predictions about the performance of certain stocks, companies, or indices on the financial market.
+Furthermore, the project aims to improve my personal financial accounting, allowing me to keep track of my personal income and expenses.
-This will allow me to keep track of my own personal income and expenses.
-Because before you can even imagine how wonderful it would be to be financially prosperous and free, you first have to get your costs under control.

 ![Status](https://img.shields.io/badge/Status-In%20Development-yellow)
 ## Useful Features